-When scientists predict our future they tell a tale of increasing temperatures, rising sea levels, more intense and frequent extreme weather events, depleting arable land, greater pollution and increasingly frequent global pandemics.
+When scientists predict our future they tell a tale of increasing temperatures, rising sea levels, more intense and frequent extreme weather events, depleting arable land, greater pollution and increasingly common global pandemics.
 Whilst such forecasts paint a gloomy picture, they may also spawn creativity, innovation and action.
 With global warming impacting at an even faster rate than previously forecast, the question should not be why should I recycle and reuse, but HOW?

-As natural resources diminish, Lylie's Sustainable Jewellery turn to waste as a resource: our jewellery uses salvaged metal made up of electronic waste, dental waste and scrap metal.
+As natural resources diminish, Lylie's Sustainable Jewellery turns to waste as a resource: our jewellery uses salvaged metal made up of electronic waste, dental waste and scrap metal.
 Lylie’s is ready to unlock the value of your so-called waste.
 This could be by melting down the gold and reusing the stones to remodel your old, unworn jewellery into a piece you can cherish.
 Or perhaps you have a drawer full of obsolete electronics that are longing to be dismantled and their compositional gold and silver reclaimed for future goods and generations.
 You never know, you may be sitting on your very own goldmine.
 Ultimately, Lylie’s aspires to keep resources rotating for as long as possible through re-use and regeneration.
 Our core beliefs are to create an object of long-term value, and to eliminate the concept of e-waste.
-We would like our jewellery to not only look beautiful, but also to tell a beautiful tale, so that the resources, product and story of its many lives can be passed from generation to generation.
+We would like our jewellery to not only look beautiful, but also tell a beautiful tale, so that the resources, product and story of its many lives can be passed from generation to generation.